Dukhiram Majumder: Scouting and coaching

 Majumdar was the father figure of Indian football during the pre-independence era.
 He made huge impact in the history of the sport in the country by bringing up India's earliest known legends.
 Among his students, India national football team's first captain Gostha Pal is the iconic name.
 Known for scouting players from various parts of Bengal, he gave formal training to "football jadukar" Syed Abdus Samad from Purnia, two brothers Shibdas and Bijoydas Bhaduri from Shyambazar, Surya Chakraborty from Jalpaiguri, Habla Bhattacharya (Karuna Bhattacharya) from Behrampore.
 He emphasized the physical toughness of players and team cohesion.
 Majumder guided and had taken care of his players in every way.
 To protect Samad from the fierce communal situation of the time, he arranged for him to stay in a Hindu family, naming him 'Santosh'.
 He also used to cycle daily a distance of about 15 kilometers to deliver purified drinking water to the home of a tuberculosis-affected player.
 Mohun Bagan was one of the clubs that kept an eye on his scouting.
 Some forgotten gems of Indian football, goalkeeper Purnadas, Haran Saha, Fakir Seal, Kshirprasad, all were scouted and trained by Majumder.

-He wrote a book named Hints to the Young Footballer, published in 1916, to properly guide and make the Indian youth enthusiastic about the sport.
+Majumder wrote a book named Hints to the Young Footballer, published in 1916, to properly guide and make the Indian youth enthusiastic about the sport.
+He is also known for coaching some of India's best cricket talents during his time, including the "grand old man of Indian cricket" Kamal Bhattacharya.

 In charge of Aryan

 Majumder became team coach of Aryan in the late 1890s.
 With limited resources and facilities, the club became prominent in fighting against then European sides Dalhousie, Calcutta FC and other British regimental teams.
 He started Aryan's famous policy of bringing up unknown talented footballers, who subsequently established themselves in Calcutta maidan.
 When the Indian Football Association (IFA) permitted only two native clubs to join CFL Second Division in 1914, Majumder guided Aryan in the season, and they were promoted to the top division two years later.
 He helped the team achieving fourth place in 1920–21 season of Calcutta Football League.
 Aryan with players like Balaidas Chatterjee, later broke into the semi-finals of historic Rovers Cup in 1928.

 He formed a coaching centre within the club which became the foremost pillar of Aryan.
-After Majumder's passing away in 1929, the club followed the path shown by him, and his nephew Chone Majumder (who also became Aryan coach) succeeded him to run the centre.
+After the passing away of Majumder in 1929, the club followed the path shown by him, and his nephew Chone Majumder (who also became Aryan coach) succeeded him to run the centre.
 The club later in 1940, went on to clinch IFA Shield title defeating Mohun Bagan 4–1, their first major title.